 How shipments are chosen to be examined by Thai customs is still an enigma, as no official criteria have been revealed yet.
 All shipments are ascribed a risk factor number when approaching Thailand, but we still don’t know it is calculated.

-Remark SIAM: Nevertheless, TCA will inform your customs agent that they will be advising a “manifest hold.”
+Nevertheless, TCA will inform your customs agent that they will be advising a “manifest hold.”
 The good news is that SIAM-Shipping has years of experience with this and can advise beforehand of such a possibility.
-Also, as SIAM Shipping is certified by TIFFA, your shipment will be given priority and will be inspected before shipments that don’t have the certification.
+Also, as SIAM Shipping by DocShipper group is certified by TIFFA, your shipment will be given priority and will be inspected before shipments that don’t have the certification.

 Below are some of the reasons that your shipment may raise a red flag with Thai customs: